buvis/docs/src/installation.md

 1. Connect to Longhorn frontend
 2. Go to Backups
 3. Restore all volumes from backup
-4. The Longhorn volumes and PVs have a static name, so the workloads will pick the volumes restored from backup if you keep the name
+4. The Longhorn volumes and PVs have a static name, so the workloads will pick the volumes restored from backup if you keep the name (check `Use Previous Name` checkbox in Restore Backup dialog)

 ## Staging cluster